BTEC Higher Nationals in Horticulture (RQF)

 |*These are suggestions of the typical job roles related to this qualification at this level.
 Pearson does not guarantee employment upon completion, and you will have a responsibility to make sure that you meet the employer’s requirements.|

 For years, employers have valued the skills and knowledge that BTEC Higher National students bring to the world of work.
 That is why students choose to study our programmes.
 We are proud to have developed our Pearson BTEC Higher National in Horticulture with experts from organisations, including: Landex, Andersplus, Shropshire Country Council, the National Farmers Union, the Institution of Agricultural Secretaries and Administrators and Wrexham County Council.

 Progression to university

 We work with universities in the UK and around the world, explaining the content, structure and purpose of BTEC Higher National qualifications, so that the universities recognise your value and accept applications from you as a BTEC Higher National holder onto a degree programme.
-You can currently top-up your HNs to over 1500 degrees worldwide and we continue our work to grow this number.
+We currently have agreements to top-up HNs to over 1200 degrees worldwide and we continue our work to grow this number.

-Visit Pearson Degree Course Finder to find all the current articulations.
+Visit our Pearson Degree Finder to find all the current articulations.